“El Bochinche”

 and hard as air, once strong,

-again moderate, and other times
+then moderate, and other times

 into a terrible hurricane.